-Almost all of our energy consumption comes from electricity use.
+In terms of energy consumption, all of our energy use comes from electricity.
 Our strategy is to reduce this by working with carefully selected and reputable third-party providers to outsource data storage to data centres or public clouds.
 These providers are experts in energy efficient data storage and are now responsible for storing over 90% of our data.
 Over half of our third-party data cabinets are now in data centres powered by at least 92% renewable energy.

 At a more local level, employees in one of our London offices have established a Go Green initiative that has, amongst other things, displayed informative signage to assist colleagues in recycling correctly, introduced food waste bins and Nespresso pod recycling, and stopped the use of plastic bottles for staff drinks.
 The Go Green initiative won Best Individual Proposal for Recycling in 2018/19 at the Regent Street Recycling Awards.